guillaumearm/PathToTarkov/README.md

 - Road to military base vehicule extraction

 Can move to Woods via:
 - Road to military base vehicule extraction

+Can move to Tarkov Streets via:
+- Road to military base vehicule extraction

+Can move to Lab via:
+- Road to military base vehicule extraction

 Can move to Military base via: